NikKowPHP/social-brain/chapters/chapter-10.md

 #### **The Science: The Brain's Threat-Detection Matrix**

 As we discovered in Chapter 2, the brain is constantly scanning for social threats.
-But what is it actually scanning *for*?
-Is it random, or is there a predictable pattern?

-The answer came from the work of David Rock, a leader in the field of neuroleadership.
-He synthesized the research into a brilliant and incredibly useful model that I consider the user manual for the brain's social threat system.
-It's called the **SCARF model**.

-SCARF is an acronym for the five key domains of social experience that your brain's security guard (the amygdala) is constantly monitoring.
+David Rock's SCARF model gives us the user manual for this threat system.
+It identifies the five key domains of social experience that the amygdala is constantly monitoring: **Status, Certainty, Autonomy, Relatedness, and Fairness.**

 When these domains are threatened, the brain triggers a primary threat response.
 When they are rewarded, the brain enters a state of trust and collaboration.

-1.  **Status:** Our sense of importance and ranking relative to others.
-2.  **Certainty:** Our ability to predict the future and understand what's going on.
-3.  **Autonomy:** Our sense of control over events; our ability to make choices.
-4.  **Relatedness:** Our feeling of safety with others; the distinction between "friend" and "foe."
-5.  **Fairness:** Our perception of a fair and equitable exchange.
+A difficult conversation is, by its nature, a minefield of potential SCARF threats.

 The SCARF model is a Rosetta Stone for almost every recurring argument in a family.
 The fight that seems to be about 'who takes out the trash' is almost never about the trash.
 It's a battle of dueling SCARF threats.
 One person feels a threat to **Fairness** ('I'm doing more than my share'), while the other feels a threat to their **Status** ('You're treating me like a child, not an equal partner') or their **Autonomy** ('Stop telling me what to do').
 By diagnosing the real SCARF threat, you can stop arguing about the surface-level issue and address the real 'bug' in the system.